johnnynu/instagram-clone/README.md

 # instagram-clone

 Created with React, GraphQL, and Firebase!
+I built this project to further develop my understanding in full stack development.

 # Link
 https://instagram-nu-clone.vercel.app